This is how Plaza Beach & Dive Resort Bonaire works towards a more sustainable future

 It starts in the rooms

-Energy from the sun and wind
+Energy from the sun and the wind

 Plaza is not alone in this.
-Within the Van der Valk group, solar panels have now been installed at twenty hotels in the Netherlands, Belgium, and Germany.
+Within the Van der Valk group, solar panels have already been installed at twenty hotels in the Netherlands, Belgium, and Germany.
 Bonaire adds a location with exceptionally good conditions.

 What happens in the restaurant

-Collaborating with the local community
+Working with the local community

 What you can do yourself